Charlotte Howard, Ph.D., Licensed Psychologist

 Over the past 10 years in practice I have seen a consistent theme of underlying pain stemming from a lack of self-love.
 Loving yourself is what provides resilience when you make mistakes or get hurt in relationships.
 You are not alone if you are critical and mean to yourself or feel ashamed of who you are.
 Through that lens, everything looks bleak—not even successes, love and closeness with others can be fully enjoyed.
 Shame prevents full connection and the ability to be open and free.
 It can also lead to self-destructive, addictive, or numbing behaviors.
 When you don’t love yourself, you may even unintentionally choose partners or friends who don’t value you either and reinforce your skewed self-image.
 Your negative view of yourself is not your fault.
 It means you didn’t get what you needed to feel valued somewhere along the way.
 Those wounds that lead to not loving yourself can be healed with the right care.
 I enjoy joining clients on a rescue mission for their true selves and helping them discover and own their inner beauty and worth.
 It is truly possible to love yourself and have a nurturing relationship with yourself, letting go of the burden of shame and self-hatred.
-I would be honored to help you learn to love yourself.
 You will find self-love changes the quality of every aspect of your life.

 Stress & Social Anxiety

 Social anxiety is another form of stress that is crippling for many of my clients.
 Their lives are limited by where they feel comfortable and they often long for more contact and connection but are scared to go after it or don’t know how.
 Social anxiety, though overwhelming, is actually not difficult to treat.
 My background in movement and body awareness provides the foundation for walking you through the latest researched interventions for stress and social anxiety.
-These include mindfulness, cognitive interventions, and relaxation training for clients wanting to learn coping strategies in addition to addressing the underlying causes of their concerns.
+These include mindfulness, cognitive interventions, and relaxation training for clients wanting to learn coping strategies in addition to addressing the underlying causes of the anxiety.
 Group is also a powerful way to address and change social anxiety.
 It helps you learn to love yourself and understand yourself in relationship.
 Exploring your beliefs and feelings about yourself and others creates confidence and comfort with who you are and with connecting with others (see the group section below).

 Another specialty of mine is helping clients understand their life purpose and feel a sense of meaning and inner sustenance.
-Recent research shows that therapy is most effective when it incorporates and builds on clients’ strengths.
+Research shows that therapy is most effective when it incorporates and builds on clients’ strengths.
 In addition, the majority of actual clients surveyed in large studies report wishing their spiritual lives were addressed in therapy.
 If you are part of this group, I encourage you to bring this desire up with me.
 We can utilize your spiritual perspective and experiences in understanding your life and who you are, and in discovering a future that is consistent with your sense of what is important to you.
 Self-love also plays a large role in meaning and connection to life.
 Learning to love yourself can powerfully transform your experience of life and existential peace.

 Couples & Groups